harrisonritz/election2020/index.md

-# election 2020: The great model face-off
+# Election 2020: The great model face-off

 I’ve built this website to compare how well [538](https://projects.fivethirtyeight.com/2020-election-forecast) and [The Economist](https://projects.economist.com/us-2020-forecast/president) predict the election results.